Please wait while the formulary information is being retrieved.

 The following precautions are available for ITOVEBI (inavolisib):

-The safety and efficacy of inavolisib in pediatric patients have not been established.
+Safety and efficacy of inavolisib have not been established in pediatric patients.

 Contraindicated